Three players from defunct Brentford Academy in England U16s

 Brentford undoubtedly continue to be a club that punch above their weight in the Championship, competing against teams on much bigger budgets.
 And there were understandable reasons for closing the Academy.

-But seeing Lusala, Laing, Simons and John on the team sheet in Croatia reminded us that there were costs too.
+But seeing Lusala, Laing and Simons on the team sheet in Croatia reminded us that there were costs too.